 Many tend to apply in triangle shaped areas under the eyes and blend outward as they see fit.
 Try to avoid blending out into the sides of your eyes or face, as it is not always needed there.

 Application technique is important when working with concealer.
 Again, since it is more opaque than your average foundation and you are working with a lighter color, it can easily cake up and wash you out if applied incorrectly.
 Brushes tend to push the product around without picking up or blending areas effectively, so use a beauty sponge, or if you have to use a brush, use a bigger one.

 Apply it in triangles under the eye that can be blended back into your normal skin color without spreading too far into other areas of your face.
 You’ll also want to pat to blend as opposed to smearing or dragging the product, so that you’re picking up product and smoothing it out at the same time.

 Just like your foundation, concealer has a lifespan during the duration of your day.
 You can extend the wear of it and make it look more smooth & polished by setting with powder.
 Concealer has a tendency to get cakey or settle into the creases under your eyes if left to its own devices.
 Setting will remove excess oils and mattify.

-Here at LuLu we offer the ability to custom blend a concealer just for you!
+Here at LULU we offer the ability to custom blend a concealer just for you!
 Have your choice of color, consistency, texture, and add whatever additional elements you’d like to it!
-In the pictures above, we have custom blended a Liquid Concealer to include a Hydrating Booster and a Firming Booster, suited exactly to our client’s needs!
+We have custom blended Liquid Concealer to include a Hydrating Booster and a Firming Booster, suited exactly to our client’s needs!
 This may be the perfect option for someone with some lines that is wanting to avoid a cream-based concealer.
 Get your own custom blend to suit your needs!